-- 1) Healthcare professionals and any staff working in the Health Office areas, including the isolation and quarantine areas - 2) Students or staff that are placed in isolation during the school day - 3) Staff that are providing specialized healthcare services that cannot be socially distanced - 4) Staff that are supervising students with disabilities who cannot socially distance aerosol-generating procedures, such as suctioning, providing oxygen via high-flow nasal cannula, nebulizer treatments and sample collection for COVID-19 testing.
-Designated staff must be medically screened, trained and properly fitted to the N95 respirator according to the written Respiratory Protection Plan as required by California Occupational Safety and Health Administration (Cal/OSHA) regulations (8 CCR 5144).
+- 1) Healthcare professionals and any staff working in the Health Office areas, including the isolation and guarantine areas - 2) Students or staff that are placed in isolation during the school day - 3) Staff that are providing specialized healthcare services that cannot be socially distanced - 4) Staff that are supervising students with disabilities who cannot socially distance

+N95 Respirators: N95 respirators will be worn by Healthcare Professionals who may be involved in aerosol generating procedures, such as suctioning, providing oxygen via high-flow nasal cannula, nebulizer treatments and sample collection for COVID-19 testing.
+Designated staff must be medically screened, trained and properly fitted to the N95 respirator according to the written Respiratory Protection Plan in compliance with by California Occupational Safety and Health Administration (Cal/OSHA) regulations (8 CCR 5144).